South Africa in October

 Accommodation in tourist areas is usually very quiet in October, though it may fill up over the short spring school holiday that usually takes place in late September/early October.

-Taking everything into account, October is one of the best months to visit South Africa, assuming you are free to travel then.
+Taking everything into account, October is one of the best months to visit South Africa.